cen4010-fa21-g14/milestone5/README.md

 Our site is only available and tested on Chrome,Brave, and Opera.
 Browsers such as Edge and Firefox will not work due.

-Front-End Created by: Andres Botia & Ernesto Lopez Back-End Created by: Andres Botia & Ernesto Lopez Database Managed by: Andres Botia & Ernesto Lopez
+Front-End Created by: Andres Botia & Ernesto Lopez.
+Back-End Created by: Andres Botia & Ernesto Lopez.
+Database Managed by: Andres Botia & Ernesto Lopez.